jostylr/pieceful-programming/src/core.md

 The arguments should all be commands and pipe one to another.
 The first argument is what gets the input unless the input is undefined.
 Thus, there is no input into the first command.
+For the standard underscore setup, the first bit before the pipe is transformed into a get and that is what the pipe sees.

     let input;
+    tracker('pipe started', {tracking, args, scope});
     for (let i = 0; i < args.length; i += 1) {
         let actualArgs = args[i].slice(1);
         let nextName = args[i][0];